McCaul Loop

-McCaul Loop is a turning loop and was the western terminus of the 502 Downtowner until it's abolition in 2020.
+McCaul Loop is a turning loop and was the western terminus of the 502 Downtowner until its abolition in 2020.
 It is located on the east side of McCaul Street north of Queen Street West at the Village by the Grange mixed-use development, across the street from OCAD University.

 Streetcars can only enter northbound from Queen Street and exit one way to return southbound.
 Passengers cannot access vehicles within the loop and must use a stop outside at Stephanie Street.